Why Now Is the Perfect Time to Visit the Dolomites (and What Most People Miss)

 Leave flexible:

-Hiking routes — pick based on weather
+Hiking routes — adjust for weather

 Where to Stay for Fewer Crowds

-You only get one first Dolomites trip — let’s make it incredible.
+You only get one first Dolomites trip.